-Until physicians find pro-cannabis research that they feel they can trust, many will continue to spread semi-truths to their patients — even if they personally believe that cannabis can be an effective treatment.
+Until physicians find pro-cannabis research that they trust, many will spread semi-truths to their patients.
+This even if they personally believe that cannabis can be an effective treatment.

 3. Cannabis Has a Stigma As Medically Useless

-The final reason why doctors may give patients inaccurate or outdated information to patients is an unwillingness to bend with the times.
-Cannabis has the unfortunate position of being linked to immorality, meaning that today’s doctors may have grown up understanding that cannabis is not only medically useless, like the U.S. government claims, but also morally repugnant.
+Doctors giving patients inaccurate or outdated information is an unwillingness to bend with the times.
+Cannabis does have the unfortunate position of historical links to immorality.
+This means that today’s doctors may have grown up understanding that cannabis is not only medically useless; like the U.S. government claims, but also morally repugnant.

-The Hippocratic Oath is a promise of ethics, and for doctors who came of age in a less-enlightened moment, divorcing a drug from its moral implications may be difficult.
-So, telling a cancer patient that using cannabis has shown great potential for tumor annihilation and pain relief could mean stepping across an ethical line that some doctors just aren’t ready to do.
+The Hippocratic Oath is a promise of ethics.
+For doctors who came of age in a less-enlightened moment, divorcing a drug from its moral implications may be difficult.
+So, telling a cancer patient that cannabis shows great potential for pain relief could be stepping across an ethical line.

 What about you?
 Does your doctor prescribe cannabis?